pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 Getting velocity in OCaml?
 Oh boy.

-## A sample OCaml project that has top-level commands configured.
+## Set you up an OCaml for great good!

 This post goes over how I finally got what I _hope_ is a reproducible build and development setup for [Fleaswallow][14] that covers most of the bases you want